 Microbes and Host Interactions

 - Identify microRNAs (biomarkers or disease indicators) involved in the control of genetic interactions and disease-development processes associated with anthrax.
-This research will also attempt to identify biomarkers that could possibly be targeted to provide therapeutic effects.

 Office of Women’s Health Projects